arijitinfo/vanillaframework.io/README.md

 For working on [Sass files](_sass), you may need to dynamically watch for changes to rebuild the CSS whenever something changes.

-To setup the watcher, open a new terminal window and run:
+To setup the watcher, open a new terminal window and run :

 ``` bash
 ./run watch